 - confides in them (Psalm 25:14)

 - makes his covenant known to them (Psalm 25:14)

 - has his eyes on them (Psalm 33:18)

 - sends his righteousness to them (Psalm 103:17)

 - delights in them (Psalm 147:11)

-Rather than a barrier to intimacy, fearing God opens the door to a closer relationship with Him.
+Rather than a barrier to intimacy, fearing God opens the door to a closer relationship with him.
 Proverbs 8:13 says, “To fear the Lord is to hate evil.”
 God hates evil.
-When we choose to hate evil, we align ourselves with God.
+When we choose to hate evil and obey God instead, in his strength, we align ourselves with God.
 What could be more beneficial than that?